What is Base64 Converter – Encode and Decode?

 Why It Matters

-- Privacy: Your data is processed locally in your browser.
+- Total Privacy: Your data is processed locally and remains locally on your device.

 Quick Start Guide